When to Change your HPLC Piston Seal

 Symptoms That Indicate a Piston Seal Change Is Due

-Lower-than-normal pressure, pressure variations, and leaks in the pumping system can all indicate possible problems with the piston seal.
-Depending on the fluid or mobile phase used, piston seal replacement is often necessary after 1000 hours of running time.
+Reduced pressure, pressure fluctuations, and leaks in the pumping system may all signal potential issues with the piston seal.
+Depending on the type of fluid or mobile phase used, the piston seal typically needs to be replaced after approximately 1000 hours of operation.

 How To Replace a Piston Seal on a Chrom Tech HPLC Pump